 - Promoting environmental sustainability.
 Often, environmental sustainability and historic preservation come into conflict.
-Through close collaboration, the MHC and the PDA have an opportunity to show how Market buildings can meet and potentially exceed new energy codes and other sustainability measures while maintaining their historic character.

-- How MHC Guidelines can facilitate

-Pacific Northwest Food Life, help reattract

-locals, reduce barriers of entry for small

-owner-operated businesses, and support the

-Market's long-term financial sustainability.

-MHC Guidelines recognize the need to

-address a dynamic context.
-The PDA and MHC

-should explore different terms of approval

-for temporary uses or conditional terms for

-startup businesses.
-This would allow greater

-flexibility for seasonal promotions, pop up opportunities, and a new generation of

-entrepreneurs to operate at the Market.

-- Allowing a limited number of small, owner-operated local businesses to open locations within the Market to support our goals for long-term financial sustainability,

-rooted in Pacific Northwest Food Life and increased local foot traffic.
+Through close collaboration with the MHC, we have an opportunity to show how Market buildings can meet and potentially exceed new energy codes and other sustainability measures while maintaining their historic character. - How MHC Guidelines can facilitate Pacific Northwest Food Life, help reattract locals, reduce barriers of entry for small owner-operated businesses, and support the Market's long-term financial sustainability.
+MHC Guidelines recognize the need to address a dynamic context.
+With the MHC, we should explore different terms of approval for temporary uses or conditional terms for startup businesses.
+This would allow greater flexibility for seasonal promotions, popup opportunities, and a new generation of entrepreneurs to operate at the Market. - Allowing a limited number of small, owner-operated local businesses to open locations within the Market to support our goals for long-term financial sustainability, rooted in Pacific Northwest Food Life and increased local foot traffic.
 Eligibility can be narrowly defined.
 A limited number of spaces, locally owned and founded, and/or limited to temporary approval with additional conditions.
-This change, effectively managed, would create some flexibility for more unique, owneroperated, and diverse businesses to contribute to the Market's vibrancy and character.

-• Exploring how MHC review functions can be more efficient, particularly for tenant curation.
-The current application process for use and review of interior modifications, signage, and fixtures takes too much time and effort.
-It discourages new would-be tenants from coming to the Market and existing tenants from trying new things.
+This change, effectively managed, would create some flexibility for more unique, owneroperated, and diverse businesses to contribute to the Market's vibrancy and character. - How MHC review functions can be more efficient, particularly for tenant curation.
+We have heard that the current application process for use and review of interior modifications, signage, and fixtures takes meaningful time and effort.
+This could discourage new wouldbe tenants from coming to the Market and existing tenants from trying new things.